-All sessions are plenary.
-Papers are full length, followed by vigorous discussion and debate.
+Many sessions are plenary with full length paper presentations followed by vigorous discussion and debate.
+From 2020 plenary sessions will be interspersed with parallel panel sessions, round-table discussions, and workshop open sessions.
 After-dinner presentations allow for lively polemics and engaged reflections on the state of the field.

 The conference is strikingly and unusually pluralist.
 It attracts an international range of researchers from all the sub-fields of political theory: normative and critical; analytic and interpretive; historical and contemporary; Anglo-American and Continental European.